Setting career goals to create a better future for yourself (with examples)

 Step #7: Balance career goals and personal life

 It’s not easy to balance work and life, especially if you’re setting new career goals for yourself.

 And, even with a support system within your friends and family, the idea of dedicating so much time to your career can seem gloomy.

 As a matter of fact, multiple media outlets today are speaking up against the “rise and grind” culture.
 At Clockify, we’re of the same mindset.
 There is no real success if you nearly lose yourself by the time you reach it.
 Health and sanity should always come first.

-With that in mind, here are some pointers on how to pursue your goals in a healthy, balanced manner:
+With that in mind, here are some tips on how to pursue your goals in a healthy, balanced manner.

 Deciding how far you are willing to go early on will immensely help balance out your work and life.

 You don’t have to take every opportunity that comes your way.
 Some will be beneficial for your career, while others will be a dead end.
-Take the time to assess which ones to accept, and save some precious time for yourself.
+Take the time to assess which ones to accept and save yourself some time you would otherwise waste.

 Choose experiences that will move you forward, teach you something new, and add significantly to your life.
 Everything else will just be pointless.

 Tip #3: Find someone you admire to mentor you